What Is the Difference Between Grief and PTSD?

 We interviewed Dr Matthew Welsh, from Choosing Therapy, who is a licensed clinical psychologist at a Veteran Affairs hospital to find out more about the differences between grief and PTSD.

 Dr Matthew Welsh: “Grief involves different reactions than PTSD.
 For example, grief involves sadness and loss.
 Additionally, grief is a normal response that all humans go through when they experience a loss.
-Each person experiences grief differently, but typically it involves anger, sadness, denial, bargaining, and acceptance.
+Each person experiences grief differently, but typically it can involve anger, sadness, denial, bargaining, and acceptance.
 However, not everyone experiences these emotions and many people experience a range of these emotions in no specific order or stages.
 These emotional reactions may be painful, but typically do not prevent a person from functioning in their relationships or work.
 Additionally, these emotions of normative grief are not considered a mental disorder in the DSM-5.

 However, PTSD involves a specific set of symptoms or reactions and is considered a mental disorder in the DSM-5.
 PTSD involves the following 5 symptoms.
 These symptoms may occur when someone is grieving, but do not necessarily have to occur in grief.
 However, all 5 of these symptoms must occur for someone to be diagnosed with PTSD.